psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 With 'Saved Objects' you are able to import searches, dashboards and visualizations that has been made before.
 Let us do that.

-Go to Saved Objects > Import > and import 'Discover - Firewall and pfSense.json' and you might have to re-associate the object with your logstash* index pattern.
-You are successfull when you have imported 6 objects.
+Go to Saved Objects > Import > and import 'Discover - Firewall and pfSense.json', you might have to re-associate the object with your logstash* index pattern.
+You are successfull when you have imported 6 objects. [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Discover%20(search)](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Discover%20(search)).

-Now import 'Visualizations - Firewall and pfSense.json', and you might have to re-associate the object with your logstash* index pattern.
-You are successfull when you have imported 31 objects.
+Now import 'Visualizations - Firewall and pfSense.json', you might have to re-associate the object with your logstash* index pattern.
+You are successfull when you have imported 31 objects. [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Visualization](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Visualization).

 Now you can create your own dashboard and mix those visualizations in how you please.
-But, someone has luckily done this for us before ;) Import your chosen 'Dashboard - ******.json' dashboard files!
+But, someone has luckily done this for us before ;) Import your chosen 'Dashboard - ******.json' dashboard files! [https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard](https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/tree/master/Dashboard).

 ## Configuring PFSense for NetFlow